-- Include a thoughtful and intentional meal and snack plan for a 2-week period. - Include snack recommendations (2-3) for during practices and competitions. - Include a rationale for each meal and snack included in the components above (written or recorded). - Cite 2-4 references that supports the core ideas used in designing the above plan. - Design a method for daily recording of following the plan (above)
+- Include a rationale for each meal and snack included in the components above (written or recorded). - Cite 2-4 references that support the core ideas used in designing the above plan. - Design a method for daily recording of following the plan (above)